leihanitaylortabanera/leihanitaylortabanera.github.io/essays/theres-no-such-thing-as-a-dumb-question-just-ask-them-the-smart-way.md

 ## How Will This Help Me As A Software Engineer?

 Analyzing these examples completely changed how I view asking for help.
 I learned that a smart question isn't just a cry for a quick fix; it's proof that you’ve already put in the work.
 By taking the time to research, test things out, and clearly explain exactly where I'm stuck, I can turn a frustrating roadblock into an insightful conversation.
-I also realized why Stack Overflow strictly closes questions that violate their guidelines—like dumping homework without trying it first.
+I also realized why Stack Overflow strictly closes questions that violate their guidelines (e.g. asking homework questions without attempting the problem).
 This strictness filters out low-effort posts and highlights the good technical questions that actually need an expert's input.
 Ultimately, asking smarter questions leads to faster, higher-quality answers that challenge us to learn, expand our knowledge, and see new perspectives on problem-solving.

 ## AI Usage